lucylow/blank-slate-canvas/docs/LOVABLE_CLOUD_AI_FEATURES.md

 ## ✅ Current Status

-All AI features are configured to work with Lovable Cloud.
+All AI features are configured to work with Lovable Cloud with enhanced monitoring, health checks, and debugging capabilities.
 Here's what's been set up:

 ### 1. Main Backend API (Port 8000) ✅
 - **Status**: Fully configured for Lovable Cloud